Database Query activity

 -

-WHERE Clause (Optional): To add a WHERE clause, you can use the fields below as input to help construct the clause, or you can manually enter the clause in the lower text box.
-For examples of WHERE clauses, see Database-specific information.
+WHERE clause (Optional): To add a WHERE clause, you can use the fields below as input to help construct the clause, or you can manually enter the clause in the lower text box.
+There are examples of WHERE clauses in the how-to pages describing how to connect to commonly used databases.
 After adding a WHERE clause, you must first test the query using the Test Query button in order to enable the Next button.

 -